CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

     <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>
         <string>This allows us to track and gather analytic data for improving the app experience.</string>
     ```
-## Requirements
-1. iOS 9.0 or higher
-2. Xcode 12.0 or higher

 ## Integration (iOS)
 Follow these steps to integrate the `camaa cordova plugin` in your project
 1. Run the following command from your Cordova project directory